 Gunnison National Park

-The steepest cliffs plunge to the two million-year-old Gunnison River, at more than 2,700 feet down, creating some of the best and most advanced rock climbing and viewing opportunities in the national park system.
+The steepest cliffs plunge more than 2,700 feet to the two-million-year-old Gunnison River, creating some of the best and most advanced rock climbing and viewing opportunities in the national park system.

-Taking short hikes along the South and North rims provides stunning views of this geologic time capsule.
+Short hikes along the South and North rims provide stunning views of this geologic time capsule.
 Or drive along the North and South Rim and the East Portal Road.

 webmaster@northeast-truckcampers.org.
 Thank you.